emrspecialistsamer/aws-lake-formation-workshop/website/content/70-additional-labs/701-glue-to-lakeformation-migration/7014-Migrate Permissions to LakeFormation.md

-<li>Output will be a json file that gives list of IAM principles with access to that S3 location.Now revoke <b>IAMAllowedPrincipals</b> on each table and database that you identified for the location </li>
+<li>Output will be a json file that gives list of IAM principles with access to that S3 location.Now revoke ""Super" permission from <b>IAMAllowedPrincipals</b> on each table and database that you identified for the location </li>

 <li>In the navigation pane, choose&nbsp;<strong>Tables</strong></li>
 <ol>